Police Urgently Deploy Bomb Experts, Tactical Units to Lagos Schools After Threat Scare

 • Security agencies conducted a detailed sweep of affected school premises and declared them safe after finding no hazardous materials

-• Private school operators called for heightened vigilance while receiving assurances from the Lagos State Government on student safety
+• Private school operators have called for heightened vigilance while receiving assurances from the Lagos State Government on student safety

 Heightened security has been put in place around select private schools in Ikeja after threats circulated online triggered concern among parents and school managers and led to temporary closures.